-Every Vertical Adventures' staff member and/or volunteer must report:
+Every 5.Life staff member and/or volunteer must report:

-- Violations of the Individual Protection Policy, - Misconduct as defined in Vertical Adventures' Individual Protection Policy, and - Suspicions or allegations of child physical or sexual abuse.
+- Violations of the Individual Protection Policy, - Misconduct as defined in 5.Life's Individual Protection Policy, and - Suspicions or allegations of child physical or sexual abuse.

-As a matter of policy, Vertical Adventures does not investigate suspicions or allegations of child physical or sexual abuse or attempt to evaluate the credibility or validity of such allegations as a condition for reporting to the appropriate law enforcement authorities.
+As a matter of policy, 5.Life does not investigate suspicions or allegations of child physical or sexual abuse or attempt to evaluate the credibility or validity of such allegations as a condition for reporting to the appropriate law enforcement authorities.

-Reports should be made to staff supervisor or Vertical Adventures administrator and where applicable, appropriate law enforcement authorities.
+Reports should be made to staff supervisor or 5.Life administrator and where applicable, appropriate law enforcement authorities.

-Vertical Adventures also encourages member parents, athletes and other sport participants to communicate violations of Vertical Adventures' Individual Protection Policy, and/or allegations and suspicions of child physical and sexual abuse to a Vertical Adventures' administrator.
+5.Life also encourages member parents, athletes and other sport participants to communicate violations of 5.Life's Individual Protection Policy, and/or allegations and suspicions of child physical and sexual abuse to a 5.Life's administrator.
 Where applicable, parents may also report to the appropriate law enforcement authorities.